hackergrrl/bitomail/README.md

 How to use Bitomail
 -------------------
 Place the scripts somewhere on your filesystem, where you will run them.
-It is assumed in this document that you placed these scripts into ~/bin/.

 Configuration is done through a `config.yml` YAML file you should create in the same directory as the scripts.
 The following is an example configuration,